 This is one of the most common pronoun mistakes out there.
 It is grammatically incorrect to say, “A police officer must always keep an eye on their gun” or “I’m going to miss you like a child misses their blanket” (she may be Fergielicious, but she’s also grammarevolting).
 This problem has a simple root – avoiding the clunky, yet technically accurate “his or her.”
 This problem pops up frequently with singular subjects that mutate into plural pronouns, like the above examples.
 Two less common variations of the shape-shifting pronoun are the transformation of “I” into “you” (“I hate it when you get popcorn stuck in your teeth” – unless you are being weirdly mean, this is not right) or the assumption that everybody is a man (“A teacher gets to take his work home with him every day” (see below for an important usage note).
 This last problem is simple to fix – make the subject plural, since you are speaking generally anyway (“Teachers get to take their work home with them”).
 When in doubt, one can always fall back on using the genderless singular, ‘one’.
 But one must admit that this can make one seem stuffy, mustn’t one?

-PLEASE NOTE– with this third rule – the one that assumes that everybody is a man – grammarians are split.
-Yes, it is technically correct to say “Somebody left his or her plates in the sink,” but if you have to use this clunky “his or her” more than once in a paragraph, it really starts to sound awful.
-Some people think it should be avoided at all times.
-And while it would be presumptuous to say “Somebody left his plates in the sink,” (women can be slobs too) this really comes down to choosing the lesser of two evils: Should I speak stiffly, but correctly (his or her dishes) or bend a grammatical rule for the sake of style (his dishes)?
+PLEASE NOTE – with the gender rule – the one that assumes that everybody is a man – grammarians are split.
+Yes, it is gramattically correct to say “Somebody left his or her plates in the sink,” but if you have to use this clunky “his or her” more than once in a paragraph, it really starts to sound stylistically awful.
+Some people think “his or her” should be avoided at all times.
+And while it would be presumptuous to say “Somebody left his plates in the sink,” (women can be slobs too) this pronoun dilemma really comes down to choosing the lesser of two evils: Should I speak stiffly, but correctly (his or her dishes) or bend a grammatical rule for the sake of style (his dishes)?
 Most choose the latter.
 If the gender of the singular noun is not debatable, like with “mother” or “uncle,” you do not need to say “his/her” (e.g. :Any mother can tell you what she knows to be true about airport security these days”)

 Also, in 2015, the singular “they” was selected as the word of the year, to reflect shifting gender politics.
-Some examples of this usage would be to discuss a person without revealing his or her gender, as in “I met someone today and they were really cute” or when the gender is unknown (I got cut off in traffic today, but couldn’t get their license plate number.”
-This usage hasn’t gained widespread grammatical acceptance yet (i.e. formal writing still considers the singular “they” to be a grammatical mistake), but such usage is becoming much more common in casual usage, and is an indication of how grammar can (slowly) evolve.
+Some examples of this usage would be to discuss a person without revealing his or her gender, as in “I met someone today and they were really cute,” or when the gender is unknown (I got cut off in traffic today, but couldn’t get their license plate number,” but most notably, to allow for people who do not identify with a strictly male or female gender to use a singular pronoun.
+This usage hasn’t gained widespread grammatical acceptance yet (i.e. formal writing still considers the singular “they” to be a grammatical mistake **unless the formal writing is explicitly discussing gender identity**), but such usage is becoming much more common in conversational usage, and is an indication of how grammar can (slowly) evolve.

 COMMON ERROR #4 – Nothing Personal (Who vs. Which vs. That)